Impact

 Risk and Exploitability

 The defect can be triggered by any local process that issues the relevant amdgpu ioctl, so privilege escalation is not required.
-The likely attack vector is a local user invoking GPU utilities such as rocminfo, which internally call the affected ioctl.
-Because the attack only causes a kernel crash, the exploitable conditions are straightforward and the likelihood of in‑the‑wild exploitation is moderate.
-EPSS data is not available, the flaw has not been listed in CISA KEV, and no CVSS score is published, but the described impact—an immediate kernel crash—constitutes a serious denial of service path.
+The expected attack vector is a local user invoking GPU utilities such as rocminfo, which internally call the affected ioctl.
+Because the attack only causes a kernel crash, the conditions are straightforward and the likelihood of in‑the‑wild exploitation is low; the EPSS score of <1% confirms this low probability.
+The CVSS score of 5.5 indicates a moderate severity, and the vulnerability is not listed in CISA KEV.
+The impact is a kernel crash that results in a denial of service.

 OpenCVE Enrichment